whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-24-Adore-Box-Subscription-June-2015-Review.md

 <DD>Value $6</DD>
 </DL>

 <p>Again, I'm using the value they stated since I couldn't find this brand at all.
-But what I did find is that the company that produces it is called Erwyn and when I looked at their website, it turns out that their a Hotel Industry’s supplier of guest room and guest bathroom accessories as well as personal guest amenities.
+But what I did find is that the company that produces it is called Erwyn and when I looked at their website, it turns out that they're a Hotel Industry’s supplier of guest room and guest bathroom accessories as well as personal guest amenities.
 That was a shock.
-So most likely this item is found in a hotel room somewhere complimentary, ugh, disappointing again.</p>
+So most likely this item is found in a hotel room somewhere, complimentary.
+Ugh, disappointing again.</p>
 <br>

 <center><img src='/images/AdoreBoxJune2015Packets.jpg'></center>